Wavelet Packets: Decomposing the Details

 You see that only two errors have been made.
 Of the eight earthquake recordings, seven are classified together (group 2) and one is mistakenly classified as belonging to group 1.
 The same is true of the 8 explosion recordings -- 7 are classified together and 1 is misclassified.
 Classification based on the level-three undecimated DWT and power spectra return one cluster as the optimal solution.

-If you repeat the above with the level equal to 4, the undecimated wavelet transform and wavelet packet transform perform identically with both identifying two clusters as optimal and missclassifying one time series (the same two time series) in each group.
+If you repeat the above with the level equal to 4, the undecimated wavelet transform and wavelet packet transform perform identically.
+Both identify two clusters as optimal, and both misclassify the first and last time series as belonging to the other group.

 In this example, you learned how the wavelet packet transform differs from the discrete wavelet transform.
 Specifically, the wavelet packet tree also filters the wavelet (detail) coefficients, while the wavelet transform only iterates on the scaling (approximation) coefficients.